 Nurse practitioners and physician assistants who elect to pursue a residency approved by the National Health Service Corps Scholarship Program are expected to begin service within six months of their approved residency completion (generally within six months of June 30).
-Nurse midwives, nurse practitioners specializing in adult medicine, family medicine, geriatrics, primary care pediatrics, psychiatrics-mental health, or women's health, and physician assistants who do not complete optional postgraduate training must secure the necessary licensure and certification and begin service at a National Health Service Corpsapproved site within six months of graduation from school.
+Nurse midwives, nurse practitioners specializing in adult medicine, family medicine, geriatrics, primary care pediatrics, psychiatrics-mental health, or women's health, and physician assistants who do not complete optional postgraduate training must secure the necessary licensure and certification and begin service at a National Health Service Corps-approved site within six months of graduation from school.
 Please note that once a nurse practitioner or physician assistant begins their service obligation, he or she will not be able to pursue a residency program.
-Nurse practitioners and physician assistants who elect to pursue a residency approved by the National Health Service Corps Scholarship Program are expected to begin service within six months of their approved residency completion.